abrcoelho/dotvim/README.md

 Wanna know how to do this?
-Check it out [Syncrhonizing plugins with Git Submodules and Pathogen](1)
+Check it out [http://vimcasts.org/episodes/synchronizing-plugins-with-git-submodules-and-pathogen/](1)

 Installation: